trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 ## More complex synthesis

-This page taught you to create a synthesizer for SuperDirt but it is still pretty basic.
+This page taught you to create a synthesiser for SuperDirt but it is still pretty basic.
 If you learn a bit more about SuperCollider, you will be able to refine your ideas.
 Take a look at the following `SynthDef`.
 Keep the same pattern running, it sounds nice:

 ```haskell
 SynthDef(\elegiac, {